shkyler/gmit-foda-project/README.md

 # gmit-foda-project
-This repository contains all information pertaining to my project for the Fundamentals of Data Analysis Module
+This repository     rrrrcontains all information pertaining to my project for the Fundamentals of Data Analysis Module